Jaz Shelley: Senior national team

 Shelley earned her first selection to the Australian senior national team in July 2020, making the 23-player preliminary roster for the 2020 Summer Olympics.
 She was not named to the final roster.
 Shelley played for Australia at the 2021 FIBA Asia Cup in Jordan, where she averaged four points in under 13 minutes per game, as her team won the bronze medal.

 Personal life

 Shelley's parents, Phil and Carolyn, both played competitive basketball and her father became a shooting coach.
 She has two brothers, Luke and Austin, and one sister, Sam.
-Her brothers have both played college basketball: Luke at Kentucky Wesleyan and Austin at West Texas A&M. She is a sports media and communications major at the University of Nebraska–Lincoln.
+Her brothers have both played college basketball: Luke at Kentucky Wesleyan and Austin at West Texas A&M. She graduated from the University of Nebraska–Lincoln with a degree in advertising and public relations.